The Code of Student Conduct regulations prohibit misconduct involving alcohol, including, but not limited to:

 Posting Solicitation & Commercial Operations

-- Only Residential Life, student organizations and University entities may post in the residential area.
-Posting is only permitted when approved and stamped by a designated Residential Life staff member and hung in designated areas.
+- Only Residential Life, student organizations and University entities may post in the residential area when approved, and stamped by a designated Residential Life staff member and hung in designated areas.
 Posting on the exterior of buildings, trees, and lamp posts is prohibited.
 Items may not be stretched or hung across hallways, doors, balconies, or exteriors of buildings.
 Nothing can be attached or hung from ceilings or glass.
 No postings or advertisements can be slipped under doors or hung from door handles.
 In the residential communities it is also prohibited to post items on, in, or under doors which do not belong to that individual resident.

-- Chalking of sidewalks is not allowed anywhere within the residential community.
+- Chalking any area of sidewalks is prohibited in residential communities.

 - Solicitation is defined as any effort to ask for donations or contributions of time, money, goods, or services.
 Soliciting also refers to canvassing and other promotional activities.
 Sales are efforts to offer a product or service in return for money, goods, or other services.
 Solicitation and sales are prohibited in all residential facilities.